diptangsu/Happy-Birthday-Song/README.md

 Happy Birthday Song using python for an extremely geeky birthday wish for your geeky loved ones!

 This file will run for Python2 as well as Python3.

+This code will only work in Windows platform.